-The recommendation made to the judge should conform to the guidelines unless aggravating or mitigating circumstances are documented.
+The recommendation made to the judge should conform to the guidelines unless aggravating or mitigating circumstances are documented, or in cases where a mandatory minimum sentence exceeds the guideline recommendation.

 The Guidelines only work as planned when the information used is correct and reliable.
 Presentence investigators may only have some of the facts that could have an impact on guideline recommendations.
 Therefore, you should let the sentencing judge know any information you think is important for him or her to consider at sentencing.